The Bible says in Song of Solomon

 every believer’s life: first place.
 If you are going to be a follower of Jesus,

 you must look at life in this way: Jesus first and me last.
-First you must say
+To begin, you must

-it and believe it, and the hard part will come: to actually put it into
+say it and believe it, and the hard part will come to actually

 It is interesting that the husband